firecomm/firecomm.io-2.0/static/docs/core/Build.md

 # Build

-To build a gRPC package, you first have to create a `.proto` file.
-More on that in the .proto section (coming soon) and on the [official protocol buffer page](https://developers.google.com/protocol-buffers/docs/overview).
+To build a gRPC package, you first have to create a `*.proto` file.
+More on that in the proto section (coming soon) and on the [official protocol buffer page](https://developers.google.com/protocol-buffers/docs/overview).

-Build starts with a .proto.
-Take the following .proto file as an example.
+Build starts with a `*.proto` file.
+Take the following `*.proto` file as an example.

 ```protobuf
 package myPackage